Day 4 of Walmart's anti-Prime Day sale has plenty of red hot deals

 (1) A Switch console in your choice of colors.

-(2) Your choice of 1 of 5 games: Mario Kart 8 Deluxe, Legend of Zelda: Breath of the Wild, Super Mario Odyssey, Splatoon 2 or Super Mario Party (all of these usually cost $50 to $60)
+(2) Your choice of one of five games: Mario Kart 8 Deluxe, Legend of Zelda: Breath of the Wild, Super Mario Odyssey, Splatoon 2 or Super Mario Party (all of these usually cost $50 to $60)

 (3) Your choice of a free accessory: A portable power bank, a carrying case/screen protector combo or a camo messenger bag.

-Just remember that the aforementioned Switch Lite is coming in 2 months for $200, if you'd prefer to wait.
+Just remember that the aforementioned Switch Lite is coming in two months for $200, if you'd prefer to wait.
+Update: This $300 Switch is also getting an update with better battery life in September, so you might want to hold off until then.

 Google Homes on sale